yiwen101/AllocAvenger/README.md

     - **Purpose**: Manages the pool of moderators and tracks metrics related to their work, such as utilization rate.
     - **Methods**:
         - `getModerators()`: Returns the list of working moderators.
         - `work()`: Updates the status of moderators' tasks and removes moderators who aren't working from the active list.
-        - `getUtilRate()`: Returns the average utilization rate of all moderators.
+        - `getUtilRate()`: Returns the gross utilization rate of all moderators.
         - `getUtilRateList()`: Returns a list of individual utilization rates for each moderator.

     - **Attributes**: